Amos Yee

-Amos Yee Pang Sang (Note: In this Singaporean Chinese name, the surname is Yee.
-In accordance with local custom, his Western-styled name is Amos Yee, while his Chinese name is Yee Pang Sang (余澎杉 (余澎杉); Yú Péngshān).) (born 31 October 1998) is a Singaporean convicted sex offender, former blogger, and former child actor known for his independent comedy film Jan (2011) and his appearance in We Not Naughty (2012).
+Amos Yee Pang Sang (余澎杉 (Yú Péngshān); born 31 October 1998) is a Singaporean convicted child sex offender, internet personality, and former child actor.

-Shortly after the death of former Singaporean Prime Minister Lee Kuan Yew, Yee uploaded a video to YouTube in which he labelled Lee as a dictator.
-After 32 police reports, he was arrested and charged with the intent to wound the religious feelings of Christians, obscenity, and "threatening, abusive or insulting communication".
-Yee was found guilty in May 2015 and given a 4-week jail sentence, which was backdated to include 50 days served in remand, freeing Yee immediately.
-His trial and imprisonment drew significant public interest.

-In 16 October 2020, Yee was arrested in Illinois on charges of solicitation and possession of child pornography; he eventually pleaded guilty to two charges of child grooming and child pornography in exchange for a six-year prison sentence, which he began serving in December 2021.
-He was released on parole on 7 October 2023, but has remained in prison after violating his parole conditions.
+In 2012, Yee began uploading YouTube videos that criticised religion, particularly Islam and Christianity.
+Yee gained national and international attention in 2015 after the death of Lee Kuan Yew, the first prime minister of Singapore, uploading a video where he labelled Lee a dictator and portrayed Lee as having anal sex with former prime minister of the United Kingdom, Margaret Thatcher.
+After 32 police reports were filed against Yee, he was arrested by the Singapore Police Force and charged with both obscenity and violations of provisions under the Maintenance of Religious Harmony Act.
+His trial and arrest garnered condemnation by international organisations like Amnesty International and the Committee to Protect Journalists, which highlighted restrictions on freedom of expression in Singapore.

+In 2016, Yee fled to the United States, where he was granted political asylum by the Department of Homeland Security.
+In 2020, he was arrested by the Marshals Service at his apartment in Chicago for solicitation, possession of child pornography, and child grooming.
+He was sentenced to six years in a Illinois prison.
+Yee was released on parole on 7 October 2023, but was rearrested for violating his parole conditions.
+He was again released under early parole in November 2025.
+Yee was deported back to Singapore in March 2026, where he was charged under the Enlistment Act for failing to comply with his compulsory national service obligations in 2016.

 Early life

-Amos Yee Pang Sang was born on 31 October 1998, in Singapore to mathematics teacher Mary Toh Ai Buay and computer engineer Alphonsus Yee.
-Yee studied at Pei Chun Public School, and then attended Zhonghua Secondary School.
-Yee was raised Catholic and began attending Mass independently of his family during his first year in secondary school, but in 2013 he was "kicked out" of service as an altar boy after swearing during a meeting.
-After questioning his confirmation to a priest and watching YouTube channels such as The Amazing Atheist, he renounced his faith.
+Amos Yee Pang Sang was born on 31 October 1998 in Singapore to mathematics teacher Mary Toh and computer engineer Alphonsus Yee.
+He studied at Pei Chun Public School and Zhonghua Secondary School.
+He is bisexual.

+Yee was raised Catholic and began attending Mass independently of his family during his first year in secondary school; however, his service as an altar boy was terminated in 2013 after swearing in church.
+After questioning his confirmation and watching YouTube channels such as The Amazing Atheist, he renounced his faith and became an atheist.

 Acting career

-During 2011 and 2012, Yee was a child actor.
-In March 2011, Yee's film Jan won the Best Short Film and Best Actor awards at The New Papers First Film Fest (FFF).
+From 2011 to 2012, Yee was a child actor.
+In March 2011, his film Jan won the Best Short Film and Best Actor awards at The New Papers First Film Fest (FFF).
 The paper described the film as a "twisted dark comedy" about a girl with cancer.
 Yee, 13 at the time, made the film in his bedroom and portrayed the four characters.
 The FFF awarded Yee a video camera and video editing software.

-Following the success of Jan, FFF chief judge Jack Neo offered an internship to Yee and invited him to audition for Neo's film about juvenile delinquency, We Not Naughty (2012).
+Following the success of Jan, FFF chief judge Jack Neo offered Yee an internship and an audition in We Not Naughty (2012), his film about juvenile delinquency.
 Neo cast Yee as the lead's younger brother after Yee revised the language in a script given to him.
 Neo allowed Yee, who had three scenes in the movie, to write his own dialogue.